Laravel-Backpack/docs/5.x/introduction.md

 <a name="maintenance"></a>
 ### Maintenance

-Backpack v5 is the current version, and is being actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
-[See all contributors](https://github.com/Laravel-Backpack/CRUD/graphs/contributors).
+Backpack v6 is no longer the current version.
+Please upgrade to continue receiving updates.

 <a name="license"></a>
 ### License